Microscopy of Thermal Processes

 Intertek microscopy experts have extensive thermal and materials science experience.
 We understand the thermal processes that control microstructures and ultimately how these microstructures influence product properties.

-Intertek's microscopy team members work closely with our thermal analysis team colleagues.
+Intertek's microscopy team closely works with our thermal analysis team.
 This integrated approach allows customers to access broad micro-thermal processing capabilities which bring improvements in the processing of foodstuffs, engineering plastics, films, adhesives, specialty chemicals and many other products.

 - Identification of crucial parameters driving the crystallisation of hot-melt adhesive systems